LajosPolya/aws-cdk-templates/deploy-lambda-triggered-by-sns/README.md

 To find the output of the Lambda visit the AWS Console and go to CloudWatch -> Log groups -> `/aws/lambda/lambdaTriggeredBySns-<scope>` -> and click on the most recent Log Stream.
 The message "Hello World!" will be printed in the logs.

-> **Warning** To prevent accidental execution of the lamnda and to prevent runaway cost, always destroy this AWS environment when it's not in use.
+> **Warning** To prevent accidental execution of the lambda and to prevent runaway cost, always destroy this AWS environment when it's not in use.

 `cdk destroy -c scope=<scope>`